STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

        --hpx:print-counter cumulative,/threads{locality#*/total}/count/cumulative \
        --hpx:print-counter phases,/threads{locality#*/total}/count/cumulative-phases

-will print the values of performance counters in CSV format with short countername as header:
+will print the values of performance counters in CSV format with the short countername as a header:

 .. code-block:: text